FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

-Japanese tea ceremonies, known as chanoyu are steeped in centuries of cultural tradition.
+Japanese tea ceremonies, known as chanoyu have centuries of cultural tradition.
 Central to this tradition is the chawan or tea bowl.

 Historical Roots and the Influence of Sen Rikyū

-During the Momoyama period (1573–1615) the Japanese tea ceremony underwent significant transformations under the guidance of Sen Rikyū, the renowned tea master whose teachings emphasized simplicity and humility.
+During the Momoyama period (1573–1615) the Japanese tea ceremony underwent significant transformations under the guidance of Sen Rikyū, the renowned tea master whose teachings emphasized simplicity.

-Rikyū pioneered an aesthetic called wabi-sabi, celebrating the beauty of imperfection, impermanence, and incompleteness.
-This philosophy profoundly influenced ceramic arts, leading potters to embrace irregularities in form and natural imperfections as artistic expressions.
+Rikyū pioneered an aesthetic called wabi-sabi, celebrating the beauty of imperfection.
+This philosophy profoundly influenced ceramic arts, leading potters to embrace irregularities in form and natural imperfections, as artistic expressions.

 The Emergence of Imperfect Beauty

-Traditionally, ceramics aimed for uniformity and perfection.
-However, under the influence of wabi-sabi tea bowls intentionally featured irregular shapes, uneven glaze distributions, and visible marks from the hand-crafted process.
+In the past, ceramics aimed for uniformity and perfection.
+However, under the influence of wabi-sabi tea bowls shifted to intentionally feature irregular shapes, uneven glaze distributions and visible marks from the hand-crafted process.

 One notable figure in the evolution of tea bowl aesthetics was Raku Chōjirō the founder of Raku ware.
-His pioneering approach during the Momoyama period emphasized simplicity and directness using raku firing techniques that resulted in unpredictable yet captivating outcomes.
+His approach during the Momoyama period used raku firing techniques that resulted in unpredictable yet captivating outcomes.

-Raku bowls often characterized by their rough textures and unique shapes, quickly became synonymous with the ideals of wabi-sabi.
+Raku bowls are often characterized by their rough textures and unique shapes.
+They quickly became synonymous with the ideals of wabi-sabi.

 Varieties of Imperfect Bowls